Basics of Workplace Sexual Harassment

 First and foremost, a written policy regarding sexual harassment should be created to ensure employees know what harassment is, what the consequences are, and that management will not tolerate such behavior.
 Including this in an employee handbook for distribution among current and incoming employees is invaluable.
 Do not leave room for an excuse of ignorance.

 In addition to a zero-tolerance declaration and definition of sexual harassment, provide a procedure for reporting claims of sexual harassment.
 Be sure to note that there will be no retaliation for reports and that it is safe to file a complaint.
 Sexual harassment training should also occur each year to ensure that employees are up-to-date on the policy.
-One way local companies combat sexual harassment is by bringing in the best harassment lawyer Atlanta GA can provide to run workshops for employees.
+One way local companies combat sexual harassment is by bringing in the best harassment lawyer in Atlanta GA to run workshops for employees.

 Still Searching for the Best Harassment Lawyer Atlanta GA Residents Recommend?